10 Money Saving Tips (that actually work)

 5. Not caring what other people think.

-When I was younger, I remember learning most of this stuff the hard way.
+When I was younger, I learned most of this stuff the hard way.

 I had: